dmvaldman/dmvaldman.github.io/_projects/tablestakes.md

 \frac{L}{S} \sim \frac{\sqrt n}{n} \to 0
 $$

 As you keep playing, the amount you are ahead or behind becomes vanishingly small compared to the total amount you owe, and this ratio scales like $\frac{1}{\sqrt n}$.
-For example, after about 100 meals you should be within 10% of what you owe.
+For example, after about 100 equal-sized meals you should usually be within 10% of what you owe.

 ### Does bill size matter?

 Something to notice about $\sigma^2$ is that a bill's total enters your variance quadratically, so one that's $m$ times your usual carries about $m^2$ ordinary meals' worth of swing.
 It dominates your luck until you've logged roughly $m^2$ other meals, and fades only after that.
 The longer you play, though, the less any single bill can dominate.
-Equivalently, a bill only dominates all other meals whenever its total is more than $\sqrt n T_{\text{avg}}$.
+Equivalently, a bill only dominates all other meals when its total is more than $\sqrt n T_{\text{avg}}$.

 If you keep playing, none of this matters, but to help track things in the early days, I'd reserve TableStakes for smaller bills until you accumulate a healthy total.